Walleye

 Undergraduate Project

 Previous morphological studies of the Bluntnose Darter (Etheostoma chlorosoma) revealed little variation among populations across the Gulf Coastal Plain.
 Although some western populations (e.g. Colorado River, Texas) showed significant divergence from other populations, there was little support for taxonomic recognition of these populations.
 In this study, we sampled E. chlorosoma from multiple river drainages across the southeastern United States to examine patterns of phylogeographic structuring among populations throughout its distribution range.
-Phylogeographic reconstructions and species tree estimations were conducted using the mtDNA cytochrome gene and six nuclear DNA loci of sampled individuals.
+Phylogeographic reconstructions and species tree estimations were conducted using the mtDNA cytochrome b gene and six nuclear DNA loci of sampled individuals.
 Preliminary results from phylogenetic analyses of nuclear DNA markers revealed a pattern of divergence between two clades of E. chlorosoma; a “western” group including all populations in and west of the Sabine River, and an “eastern” group including populations east of the Sabine River.
 Preliminary analyses of mtDNA revealed a deep phylogeographic break (TMRCA approx. 8 mya) among the eastern and western haplogroups of E. chlorosoma.
 However, the mtDNA-based patterns suggest multiple instances of mtDNA introgression among eastern and western haplogroups since their initial divergence.
 Despite this pattern of mtDNA introgression, the deep divergence among eastern and western clades of E. chlorosoma suggests previously unrecognized cryptic diversity within the species.
 Increased sampling across the distribution of E. chlorosoma will need to be incorporated into this framework in order to fully understand the taxonomic status of these unique clades.

 Funding Source: Arkansas State University and Arkansas Center for Biodiversity Collections